-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment of the Amended and Restated Certificate of Incorporation to be signed by its President and Chief Executive Officer this day of June, 2023.
+IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment of the Amended and Restated Certificate of Incorporation to be signed by its President and Chief Executive Officer on this day of May, 2024.

 CHECKPOINT THERAPEUTICS, INC.

 By:

 James F. Oliviero, President and CEO